 The access charge for a document is the actual cost incurred by the agency for:

-If an applicant is given access to a document on a A4-size black and white photocopy, the cost is $0.25 for each page.20 This is the only access charge cost specifically provided for in the RTI Regulation and IP Regulation.
+If an applicant is given access to a document as an A4-size black and white photocopy, the cost is $0.25 for each page.24 This is the only specific access cost in the RTI and IP Regulations.

 There is no cost for providing access to a document in electronic form, such as by email or on a disc.
-This is because these costs are specifically excluded from the access charge in both the RTI Regulation and the IP Regulation.21
+These costs are specifically excluded from the access charge by both the RTI and IP Regulations.25

-If an agency considers that the associated costs of receiving payment of the applicable processing and/or access charges are more than the amount that would be incurred by the agency in processing that payment, they may waive the charges payable on the grounds that it is uneconomical for the agency to charge the applicant.23
+If an agency considers that the associated costs of receiving the processing and/or access charges would be higher than the charges themselves, it can waive the charges on the grounds that it is uneconomical to charge the applicant.27

-It is good practice for agencies to develop a policy which outlines the maximum amount that would be considered ‘uneconomical to charge’ to ensure there is a consistent approach within the agency.
+Developing a policy setting out the maximum amount of processing and access charge that would be considered ‘uneconomical to charge’ will ensure a consistent approach within the agency.